 - Find the scaffolded USER_AGENT line or add the setting if the file no longer contains it.

-#USER_AGENT = "catalog_demo (+http://www.yourdomain.com)" - Set USER_AGENT in settings.py to the value that every spider in the project should inherit by default.
+#USER_AGENT = "catalog_demo (+http://www.yourdomain.com)" - Set USER_AGENT in settings.py to the value that the whole project should send by default.

-- Read the resolved setting from the project directory to confirm Scrapy is loading the new value.
+- Read the resolved setting again to confirm Scrapy is loading the new project value.

-- Fetch the header echo endpoint again to verify the updated User-Agent leaves the crawler.
+- Fetch the echo endpoint again to verify the updated User-Agent is leaving the crawler.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.